Keiko Abe International Marimba Academy

 Renowned as a legendary marimbist, she has showcased her musical talents in performances across more than 60 countries worldwide.
 With a distinguished career, she has provided instruction at over 110 universities and institutions, and actively participated in more than 60 music festivals.

-Eiko Abe has achieved historical recognition as the first woman worldwide to be inducted into the Percussive Arts Society Hall of Fame.
+Keiko Abe has achieved historical recognition as the first woman worldwide to be inducted into the Percussive Arts Society Hall of Fame.
 Her exceptional contributions to the field of percussion have been acknowledged with numerous awards, including the Fine Arts Festival Award on six occasions and the Commissioner of the Agency for Cultural Affairs Award from the Government of Japan.

 Keiko Abe